dergeberl/kubeteach/README.md

 The idea is to get tasks as a kubernetes object (custom resource) to learn how to interact with kubernetes and kubectl.
 The operator will check if a task is successfully completed based in defined conditions.

-**Note:** kubeteach is not designed to deploy it to a production cluster.
+:warning: **Note:** kubeteach is not designed to deploy it to a production cluster.
 I recommend to use [kind](https://kind.sigs.k8s.io/) to use kubeteach and learn kubernetes.
 There is **no** deletion job for created objects from exercises.

-**Kubeteach is still in a very early stage of development, which means it may not always be stable and major api changes are necessary.**
+:construction: **Kubeteach is still in a very early stage of development, which means it may not always be stable and major api changes are necessary.**

+## Learn kubernetes with kubeteach

-## Preparation
+### Preparation

 To install kubeteach you need a kubernetes cluster.
 I recommend [kind](https://kind.sigs.k8s.io/) as a local environment, checkout the [kind quick start](https://kind.sigs.k8s.io/docs/user/quick-start/).

 You need also `kubectl` to interact with your cluster.
 Checkout the [install kubectl guide](https://kubernetes.io/de/docs/tasks/tools/install-kubectl/).

-## Installation
+### Installation

 To install kubeteach to your cluster, you have to deploy the operator itself by applying the deployment file in the `deployment` folder.
 ```bash